natelaclaire/cis338/class-2/2-install-wordpress.md

 18. Click _Submit_.
 19. Click _Run the Installation_.
 20. Type _Geeky Acres_ as the site title.
 21. Enter a username that you will use to administer the site.
-For security purposes, avoid using _admin_.
+For security purposes, don't use _admin_.
 22. Enter a password or use the randomly-generated suggestion.
 23. Enter your maine.edu email address.
 24. Click _Install WordPress_.